byronka/minum/docs/howto/create_a_new_test_class.md

 Creating a new test class
 =========================

-If you're following good practices, you ought to be creating automated tests for your work.
-Here, we're just going to talk about the practical necessities of what you need to do if you are adding a new test class.
+If you're following good practices, you are creating automated tests for your work.
+Here are the practical necessities of what you need to do if you are adding a new test class.

 ### Step 1 - Name and location